-Offline guessing (cracking).
 Much attention has been devoted to devising strategies for picking passwords complex enough to resist offline cracking.
-Yet this countermeasure may stop real-world damage in at most a narrow set of circumstances.13 For an attacker without access to the password file, any guessing must be done online, which can be rate-limited.
-If passwords in a leaked file are unhashed, they are exposed in plaintext regardless of complexity; if hashed but unsalted, then large "rainbow tables"31 allow bruteforce look-up up to some length.^a Only if the attacker has obtained a password file that had been properly hashed and salted do password-cracking efficiency and password strength make a real difference.
+Yet this countermeasure may stop real-world damage in at most a narrow set of circumstances.
+For an attacker without access to the password file, any guessing must be done online, which can be rate-limited.
+If passwords in a leaked file are unhashed, they are exposed in plaintext regardless of complexity; if hashed but unsalted, then large rainbow tables [31] allow brute-force look-up up to some length.1 Only if the attacker has obtained a password file that had been properly hashed and salted do password-cracking efficiency and password strength make a real difference.

 And yet, while hashing and salting have long been considered best practice by security professionals, they are far from universal.
-Empirical estimates suggest over 40% of sites store passwords unhashed;7 recent large-scale password file leaks revealed many were plaintext (such as RockYou and Tianya), hashed but unsalted (such as LinkedIn), improperly hashed (such as Gawker), or reversibly encrypted (such as Adobe).
+Empirical estimates suggest that over 40% of sites store passwords unhashed [7]; recent large-scale password file leaks revealed many were plaintext (such as Rockyou and Tianya), hashed but unsalted (such as LinkedIn), improperly hashed (such as Gawker), or reversibly encrypted (such as Adobe).

 Finally, offline attackers may be interrupted if their breach is detected and administrators can force affected users to reset their passwords.
-Password resets are often not instituted at breached websites due to fear of losing users; they are even less commonly mandated for users whose password may have been leaked from a compromised third-party website where it may have been reused.
+Password resets often are not instituted at breached websites due to the fear of losing users; they are even less commonly mandated for users whose password may have been leaked from a compromised third-party website where it may have been reused.